Shreya240805/Drivers_drowsiness_detection_system/README.md

 # Driver’s Drowsiness Detection System

-A real-time computer vision system to detect driver drowsiness by monitoring eye closure and head tilt using OpenCV and Dlib.
-The system alerts the driver with a beep sound when signs of drowsiness are detected to improve driving safety.
+A real-time driver monitoring system that detects drowsiness by analyzing eye closure (using Eye Aspect Ratio) and head tilt angle via facial landmarks.
+When signs of drowsiness or dangerous head tilt are detected, the system sounds an audio alert to wake the driver and enhance road safety.

 ***

 ## Features

-- Real-time face and eye detection with OpenCV and Dlib
+- Real-time face and eye detection using OpenCV and Dlib
-- Eye Aspect Ratio (EAR) calculation to detect eye closure
+- Eye Aspect Ratio (EAR) calculation to detect prolonged eye closure
-- Head tilt detection to identify if the driver is leaning sideways due to drowsiness
+- Head tilt angle calculation to detect if driver is leaning to one side
-- Immediate audio alert using a `.wav` beep sound
-- Uses pretrained facial landmark model from Dlib
+- Audio alert (beep sound) triggered on drowsiness or dangerous head tilt
+- Visual feedback showing EAR, head tilt angle, and alerts on camera feed

 ***

 ## Technologies Used

 - Python 3.x
 - OpenCV
-- Dlib
+- Dlib (with `shape_predictor_68_face_landmarks.dat`)
-- shape_predictor_68_face_landmarks.dat (Dlib’s facial landmark model)
+- imutils
+- numpy
-- Pygame / Playsound (for audio alert)
+- pygame (for audio alert)
+- scipy

 ***

 ## Project Structure